Skip to content

 Our microbiome is responsible for upregulating our metabolism and has a crucial role in our immunity.
 It’s the diversity that is key to this health benefit.
 Research suggests that western populations, in particular, have now lost 1/3 of this diversity.
 This phenomenon is known as the ‘disappearing microbiota hypothesis’, and is believed to be one of the reasons for increasing ill health.

 So where does the microbiome actually come from?
-Scientists previously believed that the womb is a sterile environment.
+Scientists previously believed that the womb was a sterile environment.
 It was thought that before birth, bacteria gathered in the mother’s vaginal tract and breast ducts, and when the baby was born this bacteria was either ingested or taken on to the skin.
 This process commenced the ‘seeding’ of the baby’s microbiota with that from the mother, and was considered to be the beginning of an incredible process to create the child’s bacterial diversity.

 This theory has recently been bought in to question, however, as scientists have found signs that the womb may actually contain some bacteria.
 These bacteria would have translocated there via the placental barrier.
 To read more on this fascinating advance in knowledge, read Kathy’s blog: Contact with bacteria in the womb.